-Horseshoe: The U-shape or horseshoe kitchen has three walls of cabinets and appliances.
+Horseshoe: The U-shape or horseshoe kitchen design uses three walls of cabinets and appliances.
 Modern horseshoe kitchens have changed to an L-shaped kitchen.
-They include an island forming that forms the third “wall.”
-This design works well as it provides for traffic flow around the island.
+They include an island that creates the third “wall.”
+This layout is very functional as it provides for traffic flow around the island.
 This design allows more cooks into your kitchen.

 Island: A kitchen island can contain appliances and cabinetry for storage.
-It always adds work surface to a kitchen.
-The island design can offer a place to eat (with stools).
-It can also provide a place to prepare food with a sink.
-Finally, it often includes beverages storage with a wine cooler.
-The island can turn your one-wall kitchen to a galley style.
-It can change an L-shaped layout into a horseshoe.
+It adds a useful work area for the kitchen.
+An island can be used as a place to eat (with stools).
+It is also a chef’s favorite place to prepare food.
+Adding a sink makes food preparation even easier.
+Finally, it can have beverage storage with a built-in wine cooler.
+An island will change your kitchen design from a one-wall kitchen to a galley style.
+It will change an L-shaped design into a horseshoe.

 Kitchen islands are functional, but the No. 1 misconception about islands is that everyone should have one.
 The reality is, many kitchens don’t have enough clearance to include this feature.
 We can help you identify the perfect kitchen design layout.